 About Alexandra De Collibus

-Since receiving her certification in 2003, Alexandra has founded Sweet Pea Yoga--an umbrella name for all the Itsy Bitsy Yoga and Sweet Pea KIDS Yoga classes.
+In 2003, Alexandra has founded Sweet Pea Yoga--an umbrella name for all the Itsy Bitsy Yoga and Sweet Pea KIDS Yoga classes.
 Her years as a children's yoga teacher have been fulfilling beyond her dreams.
 She is thankful to have shared yoga with hundreds of wonderful moms, dads, grammies, and nannies through Sweet Pea Yoga.
 Alexandra attributes the growth and success of Sweet Pea to the generosity and open-heartedness of these wonderful families and the joy and humor they bring to class each week.
 It continues to impress her how the Sweet Pea Yoga families reach out to each other with kindness, friendship and support both inside and beyond the classroom.
 She is proud to be part of such a special and warm-hearted community.

 Prior to becoming a yoga teacher, Alexandra worked in NYC as a stage manager for Broadway, Off-Broadway, regional theatres and national tours.
 In particular, she treasured the challenge of helping child performers adapt to the high-pressure professional theatre atmosphere while supporting the space for them to simply “be a kid”.
 Upon moving back to Massachusetts, Alexandra enjoyed six years in the classroom at the Montessori Children's House in Southborough — time she is especially fond of.